 Molecular mechanisms of Wnt signal transduction

-The Wnt signalling pathway controls animal development and tissue homeostasis, and is also a major cancer pathway.
-Its key effector is β-catenin, which is stabilized in response to Wnt stimulation; it thus binds to TCF factors in the nucleus, and functions as a co-activator to mediate Wnt-induced transcription.
+Wnt signalling cascades control animal development and stem cell compartments in many tissues, and are amongst the most ancient and highly conserved signalling pathways within the animal kingdom.
+One key effector is β-catenin, which is stabilised in response to Wnt stimulation; β-catenin thus binds to TCF factors at Wnt-responsive enhancers to switch on the transcription of linked genes.
 Inappropriate activation of β-catenin can cause cancer in many human tissues, most notably colorectal cancer.

-We study the functions of individual Wnt signalling components and their molecular interactions, using cell-biological, biochemical and structural approaches, as well as fly and mouse animal models.
-One focus is on the role of Dishevelled, a dynamic polymeric adaptor that transduces the Wnt signal from the plasma membrane to the Axin complex, which also contains the Adenomatous polyposis coli (APC) tumour suppressor and inactivates β-catenin.
+We study the molecular functions of individual Wnt signalling components and their mutual interactions, using cell-biological, biochemical and structural approaches, as well as fly and mouse animal models.
+One focus is on the role of Dishevelled in assembling signalosomes by dynamic polymerization during Wnt signalling, to block the function of Axin degradasomes in destabilising β-catenin.